Child Custody and Separation

 In some cases, the application may need to be filed in the Family Court of Australia instead.

-Our family lawyers provide expert service to help you navigate these steps and secure the best interests of your children.
-Start the process with an obligation-free consultation with one of our family law lawyers in Cairns.
+Our family lawyers provide expert services to help you navigate these steps and secure the best interests of your child(ren).
+Start the process with an obligation-free consultation with one of our child custody lawyers in Cairns.

 Frequently Asked Questions